cmu-phil/py-tetrad/pytetrad/R/README.md

 Then click the Run button.
 That should run FGES on the example file and print the graph in PCALG general graph format.

 # Some Pointers

+This project is being offered is a possible way of connecting Tetrad to R which we are trying out; if it turns out not to be useful, we will try a different route.
+It is intended to replace the older [r-causal](https://github.com/bd2kccd/r-causal) Python project, which uses an outdated version of Tetrad from many years ago.

 Feel free to select a different algorithm or a different test or score in the script or choose a different, or write your own.
 We will assume for now that you're just run this script from the installation instructions: 'py-tetrad/pytetrad/R/sample_r_code2.R'.
 On a Mac, once you've run the script once, look at the line in the script where it says: